dllewellyn/denarii-cryptocurrency/README.md

 ##Sandbox

 By default, the real coinbase API is used.
-To use the sandbox at some point before firstu sing the API call
+To use the sandbox at some point before first using the API call

 ```
 Api.sandbox = true